hakdog456/webprog-second-repo/_bugfixing.md

 General
 - clicking search button in header does nothing
 - button of user profile functionality to other pages
-- WALA PA TAYONG PROPER ADD AND EDIT PETS
+- WALA PA TAYONG PROPER ADD AND EDIT PETS - DUSTIN - FIXED!
+MERON NA